The Minor in Energy Engineering

-Objective: The goal is to provide students a course work experience that will enhance their background, knowledge and skills in the topical area of energy engineering.
-The minor covers classes in several fields of science and engineering which encompass the Department of Energy, Environmental & Chemical Engineering; the Department of Electrical & Systems Engineering; and the Department of Mechanical Engineering & Materials Science.
+Objective: The goal of this minor is to provide students with a course work experience that will enhance their background, knowledge and skills in the topical area of energy engineering.
+The minor encompasses courses in several fields of science and engineering, including the Department of Energy, Environmental & Chemical Engineering; the Department of Electrical & Systems Engineering; and the Department of Mechanical Engineering & Materials Science.

-A minor in energy engineering requires the completion of 18 units selected from the following menus.
-It is open to any undergraduate student pursuing an engineering major, students from the sciences (biology, chemistry, physics) in Arts & Sciences, and the environmental studies major.
+A minor in energy engineering requires the completion of 18 units selected from the following lists.
+It is open to any undergraduate student pursuing an engineering major, a major in the sciences (biology, chemistry, physics) in Arts & Sciences, or the environmental studies major.

 Interested departments should expose students to energy and related concepts in their introductory courses.